ECS-Employee-Tracking-System/VMS-homework/README.md

 -Username
 -Password

- The system stores this information in the session so that the administrator only can see information appropriate to them.
+s The system stores this information in the session so that the administrator only can see information appropriate to them.
 1.2.
 System displays administrator page
 System displays a selection of actions to perform.
 The following actions relevant to this use case are displayed: Manage Opportunities.
 1.3.
 Administrator chooses Manage Opportunities option